 I graduated with a BS in animal biology and went on to get an MS in environmental policy and management.
 While in undergrad, I also began experimenting with lifestyle changes.
 Our pain is trying to send us a warning.
 Drawing our attention to something that needs to be dealt with.
 I started listening to my pain.
 Eventually, I found things that worked for me and my health has drastically improved.
 I’ve been off medication since 2004 and have been in remission for years.
 People often act as though these things came about by good fortune.
 “You’re just lucky.”
 There was nothing lucky about the hard work I put in every single day.
 I’ve accomplished the things I have because I decided I was going to.
 Period.

 Trying to avoid our pain will only makes it hurt worse.
 When you’re in pain every day anyway, don’t let it hold you back.
 Be in productive pain.
 Change happens best through action.
 Even if all you have is five minutes of work in you … work as hard as you can for those five minutes.
 With a plan and determination, a whole lot can be accomplished in five minutes.

-If you would like support working through your pain and despair, head over to my life coaching page and schedule your complimentary consultation today.
+If you would like support working through your pain and despair, schedule your complimentary consultation and let’s talk about how life coaching can change your life!
 You don’t have to face down the darkness alone.